jennego/dressage/README.md

 A mobile-friendly dressage test directory.
 All tests copyright of their respective copyright holders.
 Mobile app planned for future.
 Dressage is an equestrian sport and is with the exception of freestyle is a fixed set of patterns called 'tests'.

-Don't go around studying the wrong test
+Don't go around studying the wrong test!!

-This app is Ruby on Rails with postgresql, using bootstrap and filterific.
+This app runs on Ruby on Rails with postgresql, using bootstrap and filterific.

 EC/USEF tests only for now.
 Others may be added on request as well (send them to me and let me know where to find them!)